 - Email Lists: Run custom ads to your email database.

 - Website Visitors: Add retargeting pixels to your website and advertise to recent website visitors.
 Only 1-2% of visitors convert on their first visit.

-Social Media Plan
+Social Media Action Plan

 - Assign a dedicated social media manager or team to develop your strategy and execute it.
 This person should already know about your business or will learn it.